 The H.O.
 Smith Botanic Gardens and all other parts of the Arboretum are open to the public without charge.
 The Arboretum is not a public park or playground, however, and we ask that you respect the special nature of this University facility as a place for study, research, reflection, and enjoyment.
 To help us to preserve the Arboretum and make everyone’s visit enjoyable, please abide by our rules and policies.
 Solicitations are not permitted in the Arboretum.
 Non-University individuals and groups may not use the facilities in the Arboretum for fundraising or for commercial purposes.

-If you wish to visit the Arboretum between 7:00 a.m. and 5:00 p.m. on weekdays and the lot is full, you may pay by the hour (for up to four hours at a time) to park in the lot of the nearby Lewis Katz Building by using an automated pay station located on the end of the lot adjacent to the intramural fields.
+If you are visiting the Arboretum between 7:00 a.m. and 5:00 p.m. on weekdays and the lot is full, you may pay by the hour (for up to four hours at a time) to park in the lot of the nearby Lewis Katz Building by using either of the two automated pay stations in the lot (one in the middle and the other at the end of the lot adjacent to the intramural fields).
 The station accepts only coins or a credit card.
 After 5:00 p.m. on weekdays and on weekends and holidays, there is no charge to park in the Katz lot.